Axion electrodynamics of Weyl superconductors with broken time-reversal symmetry: Topologically gapped photon excitation spectrum of Weyl semimetals

 where we have assumed that the boundary terms vanish.
 This is an instructive exercise, since one can observe now that if $\partial_\mu a$ is a constant vector, the action above is akin to a Chern-Simons action.
 Therefore, this leads to a topologically massive gauge theory when the Maxwell action is also present \cite{DESER2000409}.

-Let us now discuss the gap generation in a more concrete way and provide some physical examples.
+Let us now discuss the gap generation in a more concrete way.
 To do this, we go back to the effective Lagrangian (\ref{Eq:Leff-Weyl-1}) of a TRB Weyl semimetal and assume, without loss of generality, that $\vec{b}=b\hat{\vec{z}}$.
-In this case we can write the effective action in momentum space as,
+In this case, we can write the effective action in momentum space as,

 which in a matrix form is given by,

 with \begin{widetext}

 Inversion of the above matrix results in the photon propagator whose poles yield the energy spectrum,